shaunrd0/klips/README.md

 ### configs
  - .vimrc - Various settings for vim, can be copied or used with setup-vim.sh)
- - .vimrc-README - What these settings do, output when setup-vim.sh is ran.)

 ### plates
  - cpp-cmake - Simple cpp executable template, built using cmake
  - cpp-launcher - Simple cpp launcher template, built using cmake.
 Easily expandable.

-### refs
- - doxygenROT - Basic rule-of-thumb for Doxygen commenting

 ### scripts
 adduser.sh - Script to add new user, run with sudo if you want to configure / allow user to sudo
  - `./adduser` - (Print help text)
  - `./adduser <name> <userID>` - (Don't need sudo if new user doesn't need it)